gitlabform/gitlabform/README.md

 * (Project) Hooks,
 * (Add/edit or delete) Files,

+...for:

+* all projects in your GitLab instance,
+* a group of projects,
+* a single projects,

-...for a group of projects, single projects and a combination of them (default config on a group level + overrides for particular projects).
+...and a combination of them (default config for all projects + more specific for some groups + even more specific for particular projects).

 ## Quick start